 - Option 1 works best for transitioning your current recruiting team into centralized operations.
-This allows opportunity for both those with a stronger recruiting passion and a role for those who would rather handle the transactional tasks of the hiring process.
+This allows an opportunity for both those with a stronger recruiting passion and a role for those who would rather handle the transactional tasks of the hiring process.

 - Option 2 is where an organization can take the hiring process of an organization to the next level with even simpler operations.

 What type of professional is needed for a centralized recruiting team?

 There can be much animosity between human resources professionals and their recruiting counterparts.
 Some professionals can alternate between human resources and recruiting activities effortlessly and desire to do so.
 Others pursue a more specialized practice of these fields and choose one over the other.

 To centralize a hiring process, you need a professional with a blend of human resources and recruiting expertise with an eye for talent management.
 It is important to find individuals that can write a job description, develop a hiring strategy, interview applicants, hold an orientation, analyze compensation models, and utilize an HRIS, ERP, or payroll system all within the same day and with a smile.
 With the right individuals on a simplified and centralized recruiting team, a department can go beyond a transactional focus and become part of an organization’s talent management efforts.

 What are the benefits of simplifying and centralizing a hiring process?